Flutemetamol (18F): Clinical trial 1

 Of the 176 patients imaged in this trial had a median age was 82, with 57 of patients being female.
 The initial flutemetamol PET scan resulted in 43 positive and 25 negative results for cerebral cortisol amyloid status.
 69 of the initial patients died within 13 months of the flutemetamol PET scan.
 The autopsy for 67 of those patients determined the global brain neuritic plaque density category.
 Of those 67 patients 41 were positive and 26 were negative.
 These results correlate with the pre-mortem scan.

 Clinical trial 2

 The second clinical trial included 276 subjects with a median age of 72.
 The trial measured the effectiveness of an electronic training program for flutemetamol image interpretation using PET scans from trial 1 among other subjects with a variety of cognitive impairment.
 Final results met the pre-specified success rate with a Fleiss' kappa statistic of 0.83.

-Society and culture

-Economics

-GE Healthcare's largest marketing aspect for flutemetamol is that it is the only FDA approved amyloid imaging agent for colour image interpretation.